14 Ethical and Sustainable Underwear Brands To Love

 PansyCo

 An American dream created by two girls hunting for comfy, ethical and quality - PansyCo materials and manufacturing all happens in the US too!
-These guys keep ‘local’ on the agenda with stunning organic cotton sustainable underwear made to last.
+These guys keep ‘local’ on the agenda with stunning organic cotton ethical underwear made to last.
 Simple staples, PansyCo tick so many boxes.

 Pansy.jpeg